 The third pillar – stabilising this particularly uncomfortable cinematic stool, if you will – is Phoenix’s performance.
 Every scene that he carries solo feels deeply uncomfortable.
 His apparent instability is mirrored in the film’s construction, and the violence he portrays – both physical and mental – completes the film’s vision.

 “Lynne Ramsay is a visionary filmmaker who really is here, and long may she be.”

-There is no doubt YOU WERE NEVER REALLY HERE veers into narratively opaque territory frequently: as a result it perhaps doesn’t resonate as clearly as RATCATCHER, MORVERN CALLAR, and WE NEED TO TALK ABOUT KEVIN.
-It is less accessible than any of her previous features, but as a cinematic vision it is perhaps the pinnacle: the squalid beauty of RATCATCHER; the tense psychology of WE NEED TO TALK ABOUT KEVIN; the subtle strangeness of MORVERN CALLAR.
-All are reflected and elevated here.
+There is no doubt YOU WERE NEVER REALLY HERE veers into narratively opaque territory frequently.
+As a result, it perhaps doesn’t resonate as clearly as RATCATCHER, MORVERN CALLAR, and WE NEED TO TALK ABOUT KEVIN.
+It is less accessible than any of her previous features, but it is perhaps her pinnacle as a cinematic vision.
+The squalid beauty of RATCATCHER, the tense psychology of WE NEED TO TALK ABOUT KEVIN, and the subtle strangeness of MORVERN CALLAR are all reflected and elevated here.
 Lynne Ramsay is a visionary filmmaker who really is here, and long may she be.